Freedom to Speak Up – Raising Concerns

 The Shrewsbury and Telford Hospital NHS Trust is committed to achieving the highest possible standards of quality, honesty, openness and accountability in all its practices.
 The Trust is also committed to developing a culture where it is safe and acceptable for all employees and colleagues to raise concerns.

-The Trust has appointed three Freedom to Speak Up Guardians: Helen Turner (Lead), Chan Kaur and Teresa Carrington.
+The Trust has appointed Freedom to Speak Up Guardians: Helen Turner (Lead) and Chan Kaur.
 They play a key role in helping to raise the profile of raising concerns and provide confidential advice and support to staff in relation to concerns they have about patient safety and/or the way their concern has been handled.
 The National Guardian’s Office has outlined the purpose and key principles of the guardian role.

 Members of staff can contact the Freedom to Speak Up Guardians at firstname.lastname@example.org, or call the switchboard numbers to be put through to a mobile (RSH 01743 261000, PRH 01952 642222).